 DETAILED ACTION

-Claim(s) 1-7, 12-17, 20-22 and 24 is/are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Chaumontet (U.S. Patent Pub.
-No. 2013/0313047).
+Claim(s) 1-7, 9-17 and 19-24 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Chaumontet (U.S. Patent Pub.
+No. 2013/0313047) in view of Rice (U.S. Patent No. 119,997).
 Chaumontet is directed to a safety rope blocker having a rotatable body.
 See Abstract.
+Rice is directed to improvements in fire-escapes.
+See Abstract.
+Note: this is an “X” reference in the cited ISA Written Opinion.

-Claim 1: Blocking/braking device [Figs. 5, 9, 10] for adjusting a safety rope (2), comprising: an at least partially hollow body (3) provided with a path for said safety rope to pass inside said body between a first seat (14), adapted to accommodate a free branch (7) of said safety rope, and a second seat (20), adapted to accommodate a loaded branch (6) of said safety rope; said body comprising a main portion (3a, 3b), a first portion (8, at 14) and a second portion (11, at 20) defining between them a concavity (at 4) and said path comprising a first length (7 at 8) extending in said first portion and comprising said first seat, and at least one second length (6 at 11) extending at least in said second portion and comprising said second seat; and said concavity configured to be crossed by said safety rope when in use [see Fig. 5], said body defining a closed section (4) with said safety rope inside said concavity.
+Claim 1: Chaumontet discloses a locking/braking device [Figs. 5, 9, 10] for adjusting a safety rope (2), comprising: an at least partially hollow body (3) provided with a path for said safety rope to pass inside said body between a first seat (14), adapted to accommodate a free branch (7) of said safety rope, and a second seat (20), adapted to accommodate a loaded branch (6) of said safety rope; said body comprising a main portion (3a, 3b), a first portion (8, at 14) and a second portion (11, at 20) defining between them a concavity (at 4) and said path comprising a first length (7 at 8) extending in said first portion and comprising said first seat, and at least one second length (6 at 11) extending at least in said second portion and comprising said second seat; and said concavity configured to be crossed by said safety rope when in use [see Fig. 5], said body defining a closed section (4) with said safety rope inside said concavity.
 See Figs. 5, 9, 10.

 Claim 2: Chaumontet discloses that said concavity extends substantially along a first axis and said first portion and second portion have a development axis substantially parallel to the first axis.
 See Figs. 5, 9, 10.